polyfy/polylith/readme.md

-If we have two components that share the same interface, e.g. `invoicer`, where the `invoicer` component contains the business logic, while the other component only delegates to a service that includes the `invoicer` component, then we can name the second component `invoicer-remote`.
+If we have two components that share the same interface, e.g. `invoicer`, where the `invoicer` component contains the business logic, while the other component only delegates to a service that includes the `invoicer` component, then we can name the component that does the remote call, `invoicer-remote`.

 If we have found a good name for the component, then it's generally a good idea to keep the same name for the interface, which is also the default behaviour when a component is created with e.g. `create c invoicer`.